-- Use BLAST to find the gene of a protein on a genomic sequence. - Find primer binding sites on genomic sequences - Identify remote protein homologues.
+- Find primer binding sites on genomic sequences - Identify remote protein homologues.

-This tutorial requires some experience using the Workbench, so if you get stuck at some point, we recommend going through the more basic tutorials first.
+Following through these sections of the tutorial requires some experience using the Workbench, so if you get stuck at some point, we recommend going through the more basic tutorials first.